CHEMeDATA/File-plugin-Project/README.md

 #### Chemistry mol file

 The *mol* files may include one or more structures.
-Each structure may be a 2D "flat" of 3D structure. (may be mol 2000, mol 3000 ?)
+Each structure may be a 2D "flat" or 3D structure. (may be mol 2000, mol 3000 ?)

+**IMPORTANT HERE**: There is no  1 file / 1 Object relation.
+On file may have multiplet object of different types....

 #### Bruker NMR 1r file